 Once approved for loan repayment, there is a rebuttable presumption that a beneficiary will be given priority consideration to receive funding during the second and third years of the three-year Service Agreement, depending on the availability of funds.
 Renewal is not automatic and nothing shall obligate the Oregon JRJ Program to renew a benefit in the same (or greater) amount previously received by a beneficiary.

-TAXABILITY

-Loan payments made through the Oregon JRJ Program on behalf of beneficiaries may be taxable and subject to withholding.
-Recipients are encouraged to check with a tax advisor/accountant.
-DOJ/CVSSD will not advise recipients on any potential tax liability.

 I. Public Service Loan Forgiveness Guidance from BJA

 It is BJA’s understanding that in order to be eligible for the PSLF benefit, a borrower must make 120 “separate, monthly” payments.
 When a loan servicer receives a lump sum payment in excess of what the borrower is obligated to pay for the month, the loan servicer assumes that the excess, while immediately applied to reduce outstanding interest and principal on the loan, is intended to cover future installments.
 When future installments are satisfied, the borrower is no longer obligated to make monthly payments for the number of months for which the installment has been fully satisfied.
 BJA understands that this may present two problems for individuals who receive both JRJ and PSLF benefits: